 - Using this medicine while you are pregnant can harm your unborn baby.
 Use an effective form of birth control to keep from getting pregnant.
 If you think you have become pregnant while using the medicine, tell your doctor right away.

-- Make sure your doctor knows if you have a history of liver disease, kidney disease, or a muscle disorder.
+- Make sure your doctor knows if you have kidney disease, diabetes, epilepsy, muscle pain or weakness, or thyroid problems.
+Tell your doctor if you have a history of liver disease.

 Possible Side Effects While Using This Medicine